Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Additional Results for Bernoulli Distributions

 \subsection{VRS with Constant $M$ Instruction}

-\Cref{fig:vrs_M_calibration} shows the calibration plot for VRS-M, which is a ablation of VRS by providing the model with the description on how $M$ is computed.
+\Cref{fig:vrs_M_calibration} shows the calibration plot for VRS-M, which is an ablation of VRS by providing the model with the description on how $M$ is computed.
 The corresponding STVD scores can be found in \Cref{tab:ablation-llama}.